This post may contain affiliate links.

 Reheating Tips: Thaw frozen moussaka in the fridge overnight.
 Reheat in the oven at 300°F for 20-25 minutes, or until completely heated through.

-Yes, all you need to do is leave out the meat and use a combination of vegetables, such as green beans, mushrooms, zucchini, and squash, in the same recipe.
+Yes, all you need to do is leave out the meat and use a about 2 cups of cooked green or brown lentils in the same recipe.

 Absolutely.
 Let the moussaka cool completely, then slice and freeze.
 To eat, simply defrost in the fridge and reheat in the oven.